Robert Mends: Life

 Recovering from his injuries, Mends was promoted commander and took charge of the 16-gun brig HMS Diligence in the West Indies.
 In May 1800 he was made a post captain and served in a number of ships, including HMS Abergavenny, HMS Thunderer, HMS Quebec and HMS Nereide, before the Peace of Amiens in 1802.
 After the outbreak of the Napoleonic Wars in 1803, Mends was made commander of the Dublin sea fencibles and in 1808 given command of the frigate HMS Arethusa in the Bay of Biscay.
-In Arethusa, Mends served on the blockade of the Northern Spanish ports during the Peninsular War and fought at the action of 6 April 1809, in which Mends was wounded again.
+With Arethusa, Mends served on the blockade of the Northern Spanish ports during the Peninsular War and also fought at the action of 6 April 1809, in which Mends was wounded again.

-Between 1808 and 1811, Mends operated extensively against French held harbours and coastal shipping on the Northern Spanish coast.
-His operations were a serious nuisance to the French and he was consequently thanked by the Spanish Junta and made a nominal Spanish Major General.
+Between 1808 and 1811, Mends operated extensively against French-held harbours and coastal shipping on the Northern Spanish coast.
+Commanding a small English squadron in the area, his operations, including the Cantabrian Expedition (1810), were a serious nuisance to the French and he was consequently thanked by the Spanish Junta and made a nominal Spanish major general.

 Between 1811 and 1814, Mends was recalled to Britain and served as superintendent of the prison hulks in Portsmouth harbour.
 In 1815, at the end of the Napoleonic Wars, Mends was made a knight of the Spanish Order of Charles III, a title he was permitted to wear in British service, but which did not grant him the privileges of a British knight.
 The following year his pension was increased to £300 a year.
-In 1821, Mends became commander in chief of the West African Station in the frigate HMS Iphigenia, later transferring to HMS Owen Glendower.
+In 1821, Mends became commander-in-chief of the West African Station in the frigate HMS Iphigenia, later transferring to HMS Owen Glendower.

 Mends died in September 1823, succumbing to fever on Owen Glendower off the Gold Coast.

 Lieutenant Pringle Stokes took charge of the ship.

 Commander John Filmore arrived soon after, appointed himself to command the station and transferred to the frigate Owen Glendower.